 Last Saturday evening, Cart and I dropped by a gelateria called Il Gelato di Claudio Torcè.
 There was an event hosted by the well known food blogger, Katie of Parlafood.
 Unfortunately I only knew about this last minute through.
-My bad.

 Anyway, Il gelato is located in the charming area off Via del Corso, but it’s fairly attainable with a bit of a walk from the closest metro (Spagna).
-What’s interesting to me is how cars seem to love to pass through this particular road.

 Anyway, inside, there are so many different types of gelati.
 And if you’ve been living in Italy for a while, you can tell more or less tell by sight if it was handmade (artigianale) or not.
 Firstly, the gelati doesn’t look overly fluffy.